awslabs/graphstorm/docs/source/tutorials/quick-start.rst

                --cf /graphstorm/training_scripts/gsgnn_np/arxiv_nc.yaml \
                --use-mini-batch-infer true

-Users need to specify ``--restore-model-path`` and ``--save-embed-path`` when using the command above to generate node embeddings, and the node embeddings will be saved into the save-embed path.
+Users need to specify ``--restore-model-path`` and ``--save-embed-path`` when using the command above to generate node embeddings, and the node embeddings will be saved into the ``--save-embed-path``.

-For node classification/regression task, if ``target_ntype`` is provided, the command will generate and save node embeddings on ``target_ntype``, otherwise it will generate embeddings of all node types.
+For node classification/regression task, if ``target_ntype`` is provided, the command will generate and save node embeddings on ``target_ntype``, otherwise it will generate embeddings for all node types.

-For edge classification/regression task, it ``target_etype`` is provided, the command will generate and save node embeddings on source and destination node types defined in the ``target_etype``, otherwise it will generate embeddings of all node types.
+For edge classification/regression task, it ``target_etype`` is provided, the command will generate and save node embeddings on source and destination node types defined in the ``target_etype``, otherwise it will generate embeddings for all node types.

-For link prediction task, it will generate and save node embeddings of all node types.
+For link prediction task, it will generate and save node embeddings for all node types.

 The saved result will be like: